Hanoi city and its old quarter

 Hang Dong - Street of copper and bronze moulders

-In addition to their activity, they also continue to preserve their way of life attached to the rural community, whether in behaviour, cooking, or in religious and festive customs.
+In addition to their activity, they also continue to preserve their way of life attached to the rural community, whether in behaviour, cooking or in religious and festive customs.
 It is not surprising that while strolling along the alleys, visitors from time to time see a temple, a pagoda or a communal house... as a witness to ancestral culture.

 During the Le Dynasty, Chinese merchants arrived there marking the presence of some Chinese streets in the old quarter.
 During colonial times, the French gave Hanoi a whole new face with major interventions in urban infrastructure.
-Sidewalks, concrete streets, lighting system, and French-style buildings have appeared alongside traditional buildings.
+Sidewalks, concrete streets, lighting systems, and French-style buildings have appeared alongside traditional buildings.

 With the appearance of traders from France and India, the colours and animation of the district have diversified and amplified considerably.
 Two small markets were taken over to make way for a new large one, the Dong Xuan market.